microsoft/app-camp/docs/aad/MessagingExtension.md

 import { BotFrameworkAdapter } from 'botbuilder';
 ```

+!!! note
-> As a standard , `app.listen()` should always be at the end of the file, so any code update should happen before this request.
+    As a standard , `app.listen()` should always be at the end of the file, so make sure your code updates happen before this request.

 A bot adapter authenticates and connects a bot to a service endpoint to send and receive message.
 So to authenticate, we'll need to pass the bot registration's AAD app id and app secret.

 Add below code to initialize the bot adapter.

 ```javascript
 const adapter = new BotFrameworkAdapter({
   appId: process.env.BOT_REG_AAD_APP_ID,
   appPassword:process.env.BOT_REG_AAD_APP_PASSWORD
 });
 ```

 Create the bot that will handle incoming messages.

 ```javascript
 const stockManagerBot = new StockManagerBot();
 ```

 For the main dialog add error handling.

 ```javascript
 // Catch-all for errors.
 const onTurnErrorHandler = async (context, error) => {